SustainableDevelopmentReform/nesp-sop-seagrass-mapping/case_study_NESP3.6/NESP_3.6_case_study.md

 #### Validation methods
 - Resampling methods
 - Hold out by drop location: 33% hold out, repated 1000 times
+- Need to convert probabilities to binary presence to validate - we used p(0.5) in this case

 - **Overall Accuracy** (probability/extent products):
     - "Seagrass presence p(0.5) accuracy: 0.91 (0.87-0.92)"